The Rules of Engagement

 3. This is a safe space.

 That means everything you think it means.
 Please take misogyny, racism, poor-shaming, fat-shaming, anti-LGBTQ bigotry, ability-shaming, and mental-illness stigmatizing elsewhere.
 (That means no R-word, racial slurs, or sexist slurs, ever, no matter how justified someone thinks they are or how deserving one’s target seems.)
 Please be patient with those who innocently err in how they word something, and if you’re on the receiving end of a gentle correction, please be gracious.
-That includes me, btw.
-If I mess up, tell me.
+That includes moderators.
+If we mess up, please tell us–either here, or on the forum on our official site, or in email or something–whatever you feel most comfortable with.

 4. Don’t lie or troll.